 - (2) For fiscal 2007 and 2008, represents the impact attributable to the accretion of accumulated dividends on our Series C preferred stock, plus accumulated dividends on our Series A preferred stock prior to its conversion into common stock on March 31, 2007.
 The Series C preferred converted automatically into common stock on a one-for-one basis upon the closing of our IPO and our obligation to pay accumulated dividends was extinguished. - (3) Represents the estimated fair market value of the premium paid to holders of Series A preferred stock upon induced conversion.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations Revenue and Expense Components Conversion of Preferred Stock." - (4) For fiscal 2007 and 2008, represents the impact attributable to the accretion of accumulated dividends on our Series C preferred stock, plus accumulated dividends on our Series A preferred stock prior to its conversion into common stock on March 31, 2007.
-The Series C preferred converted automatically into common stock on a one-for-one basis upon the closing of our IPO and our obligation to pay accumulated dividends was extinguished. - (5) For fiscal 2010, represents the impact of an accounting restatement from operating lease treatment to sales-type capital lease treatment for our OTA finance contracts.
-See Note B-Restatement of Financial Statements to our consolidated financial statements for detailed information regarding the impact of the restatement on fiscal 2010.
+The Series C preferred converted automatically into common stock on a one-for-one basis upon the closing of our IPO and our obligation to pay accumulated dividends was extinguished. - (5) For fiscal 2011, represents the impact of an accounting restatement to recognize revenue from the sales of solar photovoltaic systems using the percentage-of-completion method rather than based upon multiple deliverable elements and for other changes related to reserves for bad debt, inventory, insurance and returns.
+See Note B- Restatement of Financial Statements to our consolidated financial statements for detailed information regarding the impact of the restatement on fiscal 2011.